 Moxa AWK-1137C's web browser interface provides a convenient way to modify its configuration and access the built-in monitoring and network administration functions.
-The recommended web browser is Microsoft[®] Internet Explorer 7.0 or 8.0 with JVM (Java Virtual Machine) installed.
+The recommended web browser is Chrome version 109.0.5414.120 (Official Build, 64-bit).